 * Presentation of our manufacturers within the FW scope

-VAUDE worked with eleven producers in Europe during the period under review.
-They accounted for nearly 20 % of the total expenditure for our products.
-Almost 20 % were products made here in southern Germany at our Manufaktur production facility.
+VAUDE worked with ten producers in Europe during the period under review.
+They accounted for over 13% of the total expenditure for our products.
+Over 10% were products made here in southern Germany at our Manufaktur production facility.

 However, the majority of our products are manufactured by external contractors.
 VAUDE traditionally maintains business relationships based on partnership and always works directly with all producers.
 The majority of our producers' production facilities are located in Vietnam.

 VAUDE has achieved Fair Wear’s Leader Status.
 Fair Wear requires that its members have at least 90 % of its factories audited.At VAUDE it is important it to have complete transparency.
 Therefore, all producers in high risk countries have been audited.
+Due to the pandemic, not all planned audits could be carried out in 2020 and 2021, but these were completed in 2022.
 VAUDE works with the producers on action plans for implementing corrections.
+Using the information from the audits and other external sources, we conducted a detailed risk analysis in 2022 for the countries in which we produce.
+Read more here

 Myanmar, like all Asian countries, is considered to be high risk.
 However, Fair Wear has additional requirements for Myanmar that are more stringent.
 Read more here